Sajid-al-islam/laravel-twitter-clone/README.md

 ```

 #Add your api endpoint
-Go into main.js file and change api endpoint of your backend server
+Go into main.js file and change api endpoint of your backend server.

-build and serve using webpack
+#build and serve using webpack

 ```
 npm run serve